Admission Criteria and Application Materials

 - a current resume/curriculum vitae

-- a one-two page statement of academic interests and professional goals
+- a one-two page statement (single-spaced) of academic interests and professional goals

 - three recommendation forms and letters focused on academic performance

-- a brief writing sample of your best academic work or thesis
+- a writing sample of your best academic work or thesis

 - an application fee.
 Please note all application fees are non-refundable and subject to change

-The deadline for Fall graduate applications is December 15 of the preceding year.
-Completed application files received by this date will be considered for all forms of financial assistance including nomination by the Department for University awards and graduate teaching assistantships for the coming academic year.
-Applications will not be accepted after December 15.
+The deadline for Fall graduate applications is January 5.
+(If January 5 falls on a weekend or holiday, the deadline will be the next business day.)
+Completed application files received by this date will be considered for all forms of financial assistance including nomination by the department for University awards and graduate teaching assistantships for the coming academic year.
+Late applications will not be accepted.

-In most years, at least one student is supported by a fellowship from the Graduate School; 15 to 18 students are supported by graduate teaching assistantships; 6 or 7 students hold graduate research assistantships for individual faculty members; and 3 or 4 advanced doctoral students teach at other institutions.
-Support provided by university positions (half-time service) and fellowships averages about $14,000 per year for nine months.
+In most years, at least one student is supported by a fellowship from the university; 18 to 20 students are supported by graduate teaching assistantships; six or seven students hold graduate research assistantships for individual faculty members; and three or four advanced doctoral students teach at other institutions.
+Support provided by university positions (half-time service) and fellowships averages about $17,750 per year for nine months.

 For information about grants, loans, and other need-based financial aid, contact KU's Financial Aid & Scholarships